Ed Reed: 2011

-2012
+2012: Super Bowl XLVII champion

 On January 27, 2012, Baltimore Ravens' head coach John Harbaugh promoted linebackers coach Dean Pees to defensive coordinator after Chuck Pagano accepted the head coaching position with the Indianapolis Colts.
 Pees retained Reed and Bernard Pollard as the starting safeties in 2012.

 Reed skipped out on a mandatory minicamp, but returned for training camp.

 He started in the Baltimore Ravens' season-opener against the Cincinnati Bengals and made two solo tackles, deflected two passes, and returned an interception by Andy Dalton for a 34-yard touchdown on their 44–13 victory.
 His 34-yard interception return made him the NFL's all-time leader in career interception return yards.
 In Week 3, Reed collected a season-high nine combined tackles and broke up two passes during a 31–30 victory against the New England Patriots.
 On November 19, 2012, Reed was given a one-game suspension by the league "for repeated violations of the rule prohibiting hits to the head and neck area of defenseless players" following an unnecessary roughness call for a hit on wide receiver Emmanuel Sanders.
 Reed was considered a repeat offender based on his prior hits to wide receiver Deion Branch earlier in the season and to quarterback Drew Brees in 2010.
 The suspension was later overturned, and Reed was fined $50,000 for the hit.
 On December 26, 2012, it was announced that Reed was selected to the 2013 Pro Bowl.
 He started in all 16 games in 2012 and recorded 58 combined tackles (45 solo), 16 pass deflections, four interceptions, and a touchdown.

 The Baltimore Ravens finished atop the AFC North with a 10–6 record and earned a playoff berth.
 They reached Super Bowl XLVII after defeating the Indianapolis Colts 24–9 in the AFC Wild Card Round, the Denver Broncos 38–35 in the AFC Divisional Round, and also defeated the New England Patriots 28–13 in the AFC Championship.
 On February 3, 2013, Reed started in Super Bowl XLVII and recorded five solo tackles, deflected a pass, and intercepted a pass by 49ers' quarterback Colin Kaepernick in the Ravens' 34–31 victory against the San Francisco 49ers.
 He was ranked 18th by his fellow players on the NFL Top 100 Players of 2013.

-2013
+Departure

 On January 24, 2013, Reed stated that despite repeated reports he might retire, he intended to play the next year.

 Reed became a free agent after his contract expired at the end of the 2012 season.
 While he had considered retiring after the 2012 season, Reed stated after the Super Bowl that he intended to continue playing football in 2013.

 Reed scored a total of 14 touchdowns in his career with the Baltimore Ravens.